8 Ways to Reduce Gas and Farting

 Magnesium may be one of the most overlooked minerals you may need to improve your digestion and reduce gas and farting.
 The National Institutes of Health report that magnesium is essential in supporting the activity of more than 300 enzyme processes including serving as a muscle relaxant along the gastrointestinal tract (10).

-Over 80% of society is deficient in magnesium, which play an important role in healthy bowel motility.
-(20).
+Over 80% of society is deficient in magnesium, which play an important role in healthy bowel motility (20).
+By stimulating the muscles in the digestive system and moving fermenting food through magnesium effectively helps to reduce gas build-up.